0Alic/Web3.py-Service/README.md

 - [X] At the moment the REST script deploys the contract in ganache-cli.
 It may be better to do that in an initialization script, separated

-- [ ] Include a client script for testing
+- [ ] Include a client script for testing (using Postman at the moment)

 - [ ] Find a way to simplify the insertion of Eth addresses
     - [X] A small map name-address to simplify with the insertion of data during testing

-- [ ] Include Solidity's events listener
+- [X] Include Solidity's events listener

 ## What helped me